January 15 for summer or fall semester admission.

 Funded and unfunded externships are available for Au.D. students in their fourth year.
 Students can work with the clinic director to find a local clinical externship opportunity, which include both paid and unpaid options.
 Alternately, students may search for externships on their own.
 Many times, regional and national searches yield a paid externship position, although some excellent opportunities are available that are not paid.
 All externships must be approved by the program.

-GRE scores and GPA are among several factors considered when making admissions decisions.
+An applicant's GPA is one of many factors considered when making admissions decisions.
 The program evaluates an applicant based on the overall strength of all the submitted materials.

 Students attend classes on both campuses, providing students exposure to more top faculty and the opportunity for expanded access to clinical training sites throughout the Greater Kansas City and Lawrence/Topeka areas.
 Students often carpool to the KU Medical Center for Monday/Wednesday class days and to the Lawrence campus for Tuesday/Thursday class days.